-Cloudmesh: We are expending efforts to make Cloudmesh more accessible to the community.
-Cloudmesh has been available as an open-source project in Github [31] and pypi.
+Cloudmesh: We are expending effort to make Cloudmesh more accessible to the community.
+Cloudmesh has been available in the community as an open-source project and is available in Github [31] and pypi.
 In April 2016 it was downloaded 287 times.
 However, our biggest success is that Cloudmesh is now used and extended based on the needs of the NSF-sponsored Comet supercomputer.
-It also shows that Cloudmesh is uniquely positioned not only to support well-established cloud frameworks, but also allows the support of state-of-the-art academic virtual cluster efforts as brought forward by Comet.
+It also shows that Cloudmesh is uniquely positioned not only to support well established cloud frameworks, but also allows the support of state of the art academic virtual cluster efforts as brought forward by comet.
 In addition, we are presenting a paper and a tutorial showcasing our efforts at XSEDE2016.